Mt. Baker Equipment List

 Head

 Optional.
 Wool or synthetic.
 Avoid windstopper material, it makes hearing difficult and you can overheat faster.
 This hat will primarily be used while sitting around camp, in cold or windy conditions, or while sleeping at night.
-More recommended for trips in March -June, unless you have personal preference.
+Moreso recommended for trips in March-early June, unless you have personal preference.
 Hoods on your torso layers can also be used instead.
+If you are planning on wearing your beanie while climbing, make sure it can fit under your helmet (no pom-poms on the top of the hat).

 Examples